applied-science/deps-library/README.md

 ## Versioning

-By default (following the lead of [garamond](https://github.com/workframers/garamond)), versions are managed via git tags and are not stored in source code.
+By default (via [garamond](https://github.com/workframers/garamond)), versions are managed via git tags and are not stored in source code.
 This means we can release new versions without making any extra commits to update version numbers.
 Versions created this way can be easily browsed on GitHub (be sure to push with `--follow-tags`) and major CI services are easily configured to run workflows triggered by tagged commits.

-You can also manage versions yourself, by keeping a `:version` key in your `release.edn` file (or passing in a `--version` CLI option).
+Alternatively, you can pass a `--version` argument at the command line, or add a `:version` to your `release.edn` file (in which case you must handle incrementing the version yourself).

 ## CLI